 Drip irrigation is a great targeted water conservation tool, as it gets the water where it needs to go rather than spraying it all over like a rotating sprinkler.
 Once wet, the mulch keeps the ground from drying out quickly.
 While rocks and stone are often used in xeriscapes, they tend to retain heat, so the location and amount of these items should be chosen thoughtfully.

 Although a xeriscape design can result in a more low-maintenance yard than a traditional lawn or other landscape designs, it is not completely hands-off.
 Even through heavy mulch, weeds will sometimes pop up, and some plants may benefit from an occasional pruning or will need to be cut back at certain times of the year.
 A lot of this depends on the type of plants chosen, so it pays to research these before finalizing a plan.

-Also, keep in mind that even plants that don't need a lot of moisture will still require some extra watering and tending until they are well-established, so be sure to plan accordingly.
+Also, keep in mind that even plants that don't need a lot of moisture will still require some extra watering and tending until they are well-established, or during periods of drought, so be sure to plan accordingly.
 It's also helpful to group together plants with similar watering needs to help with water conservation efforts and ease of care.
-To aid in the planning and selection for this type of landscape design, pick up a copy of the book Xeriscape Plant Guide: 100 Water-Wise Plants for Gardens and Landscapes.
-It offers a wealth of different choices.